By Melinda Maryniuk, MEd, RD, CDCES

 These crackers all minimally processed, meaning they have very few ingredients.
 Many come in a variety of flavors, so check the label for sodium or to see if there are too many additives.
 (Gluten Free crackers are marked GF)

 Frozen Convenience Vegetables

 There are so many great frozen veggie options available and they can save you a lot of time.
 Check the label to make sure the one you choose does not have extra “sauce” or “seasonings” which can add additional calories and sodium.

 Quick Breakfast Meals

-Looking for a crunchy snack that is not sweet?
-These suggestions are tasty and good-for-you in that they are good sources of fiber.
-Remember that all nuts and seeds will be low in carbs and high in protein, but are also high in calories – so watch the portion size.
+Looking for a crunchy, savory snack?
+These suggestions are tasty and good for you because they’re good sources of fiber.
+Remember that all nuts and seeds are low in carbs and high in protein, but they’re also high in calories so watch the portion size.
 All of these choices are gluten free.

 While making healthy choices is important, for many people living with obesity / excess weight, diet and exercise alone are not enough to reach a healthier weight.
 Seeing a physician can help you find the medical treatments that can make the difference.

 To find a physician near you who specializes in weight management, click here.